 Make medium-term decisions using Pareto's Principle: to maximize ROI, preferentially invest in the 20% of inputs that produce the most output.

-This is how you optimize each year or decade of your life—who to spend time with, which skills to hone, and which businesses to build.
+This is how you could optimize each year or decade of your life—who to spend time with, which skills to hone, and which businesses to build.

 Make short-term decisions using the ICE model: When facing many options needing prioritization, score each on three variables using a scale of 1-10: